- Cheap tickets

 |Offer||Previous price||Offer price||Saving|

-Who Should See It?Wicked is perfect for those who like their musicals big, stunning and spectacular.
+Who Should See It?Wicked is perfect for those who like large-scale musicals, featuring stunning designs and star casting.
 With fantastic sets, exciting special effects and a large talented ensemble Wicked is an excellent choice for first time theatregoers and veterans alike.

 - Elphaba - the green skinned girl with magical powers who fights for liberal rights in Oz.
 She later becomes The Wicked Witch of the West.
 Whilst escaping Oz she sings the immortal 'Defying Gravity'.